 Intellectual property of Fraunhofer IAIS (closed source)

-The face detection mining service allows to detect one or more faces to be found in images and videos.
+The object detection mining service allows to detect one or more physical objects to be found in images and videos.

 Input: Image file or video file.
 You can specify which frames are to be processed for a video.

 Output: A set of detected objects will be returned for the image or each processed frame.
 For each detected object an axially parallel bounding box, an object category and a rating are returned.
 The rating indicates the certainty of the model regarding the category of the identified object within a bounding box.

 In addition, an automatically generated ID is assigned to each detected object to allow the unambiguous identification of all detected objects in one media file.
 This ID has no relation to the category of the detected Object.

 Mingxing Tan, Ruoming Pang, Quoc V. Le.
 EfficientDet: Scalable and Efficient Object Detection.
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2020, pp. 10781-10790